NewDayTechnology/API-Design/guidelines/Documentation.md

   - Why will they read this content?
   - Does your documentation answer the most commonly asked questions?
   - How long did it take to find the information they are looking for?
+  - Will the reader have an understanding of the Product/API after reading this?

 - **Write an essay plan**: It's easier to write an outline of your documentation first, and then revise it over subsequent drafts, expanding on your points.
 This will improve the flow of the content.